8none1/nimble_triones/README.md

 ### How to use this sketch

 #### Prerequisites
- - Arduino IDE.
+ - **Arduino IDE**.
 There are no doubt ways to work without using the Arduino IDE, but that's up to you to work out.
- - ESP32 board support in the Arduino IDE.
+ - **ESP32 board support** in the Arduino IDE.
 Easy enough, just google "esp32 board manager arduino".
- - NimBLE library.
+ - **[NimBLE library](https://github.com/h2zero/NimBLE-Arduino)**.
 It's in the library manager in the Arduino IDE, install it from there.
- - ArduinoJson library.
+ - **ArduinoJson** library.
 Ditto.
- - ArduinoMqtt library.
+ - **ArduinoMqtt** library.
 Ditto.
 Make sure you install the "official" library.
 There are others, I just happened to use this one.
  - This sketch
- - An MQTT server
+ - **An MQTT server**.
+I recommend Mosquitto.
  - (Optional) Something like Node Red to help you glue MQTT messages and other external actions together

  1. Open this sketch in the Arduino IDE, install the board support package, install the libraries